 In fact, this album is on the verge of me calling it alternative metal, because it's less electronic rhythms combined with metal, and more heavy metal that use different electronics to help the guitars and other instruments along, filling in gaps that they wouldn't usually fill alone.
 It's very interesting to listen to not traditional industrial all the time, because alternative industrial metal is a (sub)sub-genre that was pioneered by this band.
 Ungod really shows that quite well, and in a way better than a lot of Reznors releases.

-Some highlights of the album that I would suggest is 'Lies', with very angry lyrics mixed with industrial, very cliche NINE INCH NAILS but it is a very familiar territory for metal heads.
+Some highlights of the album that I would suggest is 'Lies', with very angry lyrics mixed with industrial, very cliche but it is a very familiar territory for the genre.
 'Throw' succeeds it, and is actually much better.
 Industrial experimentation has gone down quite a few notches to make way for heavier chords and bass/drum lines, but is quite good.
 'Violent Mood Swings' takes the cake for my favorite song on the album and perhaps by this artist.
 It combines experimentation and quick riffing to make for a piece that is just right on the ears.
-Although very Reznor-like in sound, it is different when you listen to it with an open mind.
 The fantastic album closer 'Can't Happen Here' brings a more instrumental piece as opposed to an angry, heavy, and pounding one.
 Although it might seem a little 'mainstream', it is enjoyable, as I said before, if you use an open mind while listening.

 So even though NIN may be your top pick as an industrial metal artist, I would highly suggest you give a listen to these guys.
 They are definitely worth their salt.